cwpearson/stencil/README.md

   * Click on the vizualization window
   * `Apply`.
 A bunch of points should appear.
 * In the `Coloring` section of the `Properties` tab, choose the name of the data field.
+* Select the TableToPoints and add the `Glyph` filter.
+  * Glyph type `Box`
+  * Scale Factor `1.0`
+  * Glyph Mode `All points`
+  * Use the eye in the Pipeline browser to turn off the TableToPoints and leave the glyph turned on

 ## Astaroth Simulator